canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Beta Freeze
 ~~~~~~~~~~~

-For the beta release's preparation, all uploads are queued and subject to
+In preparation for the beta release, all uploads are queued and subject to
 manual approval by the release team.
 Changes to packages that affect beta
 release images (flavours included) require the release team's approval before
 uploading.
-Uploads for packages that do not affect images will generally be
+Uploads for packages that do not affect images are generally
 accepted as time permits.

 .. tip::